Coveros-Archive/training-mtw/README.md

 # Mobile Application Testing Example Code
-Example selenium and appium test code for the training class "Testing Mobile Webapps in the Cloud with Selenium" (aka the Mobile Test Workshop aka the Mobile Lab)
+Example selenium and appium test code for the training class "Testing Mobile Webapps in the Cloud with Selenium" (aka the Mobile Test Automation Workshop aka the Mobile Lab)

 ## Setup Instructions
 These instructions assume Eclipse as an IDE and that Maven is installed on the system.